Announcements, Expectations, and Stock Returns with Asymmetric Information

 Date Written: October 12, 2021

-Revisions of consensus forecasts of macroeconomic variables positively predict announcement day forecast errors, whereas stock market returns on forecast revision days predict announcement day returns in the opposite direction.
+Revisions of consensus forecasts of macroeconomic variables positively predict announcement-day forecast errors, whereas stock market returns on forecast revision days predict announcement-day returns in the opposite direction.
 A dynamic noisy rational expectations model with periodic macroeconomic announcements quantitatively accounts for these findings.
 Under asymmetric information, average beliefs are not Bayesian: they underweight new information and positively predict subsequent belief errors.
-In addition, stock prices are partly driven by noise, and therefore negatively predict returns on announcement days when noise is revealed and the market corrects itself.
+In addition, stock prices are partially driven by noise.
+Noise accumulates into stock prices on revision days but gets corrected upon announcements.
+Therefore, price changes on revision days negatively predict announcement day returns.

-Keywords: Expectations Formation, Noisy Rational Expectations, Macroeconomic Announcement, Asymmetric Information.
+Keywords: Macroeconomic Announcement, Expectations Formation, Noisy Rational Expectations, Learning, Trading Volume

 JEL Classification: D80, D83, D84, E37, G11, G12, G14